liebrecht-guru/token_parser/README.md

 }
 ```

-with resulting output to file or standard output:
+will be parsed as output file/standard output:
 ```
 (1, 0, shape, )
 (2, 1, type, tetrahedron)